 Roland Kennedy, 70, died from smoke inhalation, according to the King County Medical Examiner’s Office.
 His death was ruled an accident.

 Our family has owned a home and lived in the Renton Fairwood area for over twenty years now.
 Over those twenty plus years we have observed the study increase in the volume and lethal power of dangerous fireworks being shot off in our closely packed neighborhood.
 As the volume of fireworks being shot off in our neighborhood continued to substantially increased so too did the danger of deadly house fires increase over time, until on the Fourth of July 2018, while our daughter and future son-in-law were practicing their wedding dance in our backyard as we all enjoyed the evening dinner amidst a increasing volume of explosions we heard firetruck sirens come roaring into our block in response to a neighbor’s home set on fire by a firework that landed on his roof and set it ablaze.
 Luckily, it was caught in time and fire fighters were able to get there soon enough to put it out.
-But not everyone, as we see in the opening Seattle Times quote above, was so lucky.
+But not everyone, as we see in the opening Seattle Times quote above, were so lucky.

-Later that same Fourth of July evening I observed a neighbor on my block putting on a rather big firework show of clearly illegal fireworks purchased from the Indian Reservation.
-When I directly asked him if these were legal fireworks or the illegal ones purchased from the Reservation he rather coyly avoided the question.
+Later that same Fourth of July evening I observed a neighbor on my block putting on a rather big firework show of clearly illegal fireworks purchased from the tribal lands.
+When I directly asked him if these were legal fireworks or the illegal ones purchased from the tribal lands he rather coyly avoided the question.
 They were clearly not purchased from the local fireworks stand.
 Among this large display was a plate of mortars that shot into the air and rattled windows with huge explosions.
 I note that early that evening while speaking with one of the fireman who responded to our neighbors fire (above), remarked as the explosions were going off around us, “[boom!]
 That’s a felony, [boom!] that’s a felony!” and told me to contact Governor Jay Inslee and ask him why the ban on illegal fireworks is not being enforced?

-To make matters worse, that same evening I witnessed the distraught homeowner whose home had been set on fire by illegal fireworks drive by the neighbor’s illegal firework show and ask him to stop.
+To make matters worse, that same evening I witnessed the distraught homeowner whose home had been set on fire by fireworks drive by the neighbor’s illegal firework show and ask him to stop.
 This neighbor, rather than seeing the gravity of the situation and having any empathy, chose instead to attempt to minimize and intimidate the distraught homeowner telling him to “Move on, mind his own business” etc., finally threatening him saying, “I can find out where you live.”
 As I stood there and watched this, the demeanor and manner in which this statement was delivered, it was obviously delivered as a threat.
 I was told by the homeowner whose house caught fire that the next day this belligerent individual walked over to his block and told him, “You just made an enemy.”
 This kind of attitude raises serious concerns about the safety of our neighborhood when some are willing to ignore the existing laws and then resort to threats and intimidation when confronted with the consequences of illegal fireworks being shot off in our neighborhoods.

 That same Fourth of July evening as I walked throughout our neighborhood to observe the celebrations and what kind of fireworks were being shot off.
 I observed just a few houses away in a rental home the renters shooting off mortars and bottle rockets into the air amidst homes right across the street with shake roofs (know to be highly flammable).
 I was told by one fireman that bottle rockets are notorious for causing house fires as they often land on roofs still burning and ignite leaves and other debris.
-Mortars and bottle spent bottle rockets were clearly visible all throughout the neighborhood.
+Spent mortar tubs and bottle rockets were clearly visible all throughout the neighborhood.